w3f/polkadot-wiki/docs/learn/learn-nft.md

 What purpose does a unique digital asset provide?
 The answer to this question lies in the two distinct ways an NFT is utilized.

-The first is use of NFTs as a speculative store of value derived from its uniqueness (rarity, implied or intrinsic worth).
-This is the initial novelty aspect of NFTs that initiated an era of collectibles, tradeables and instantiated the appearance of the mass markets where NFTs were traded as a commodity.
-This is also recognised as the era of the simple NFT or otherwise known as static NFT.
+The first is the use of NFTs as a speculative store of value derived from their uniqueness (rarity, implied, or intrinsic worth).
+This initial novelty aspect of NFTs initiated an era of collectibles and tradeables and instantiated the appearance of the mass markets where NFTs were traded as a commodity.
+This is also recognized as the era of the simple NFT, otherwise known as static NFT.
 The Uniques pallet was created to facilitate this implementation of the NFT.

 The second implementation is as a utility.
 As mentioned, when we define an NFT, it can store data on-chain.
 By convention, we call this NFT component the NFT’s _metadata_.
 Generally, an NFT is an